Digital History

 Database Platforms

-Endnote is essentially a database to manage bibliographies, citations and references.
+Endnote and BibTeX are essentially database applications to manage bibliographies, citations and references.

 SQLite is a relatively simple desktop database system.
 It can store data in proper tables and can execute SQL queries.